elkcityhazard/chef-frank/content/recipes/easy-pork-recipes/pork-chops-recipe-with-mushroom-gravy/index.md

 date: 2019-12-15T01:33:38+00:00

 ---
-Pork Chops With Mushroom Gravy Is a Quick Easy Recipe for Anytime of the Week.
+Pork Chops With Mushroom Gravy Is a Quick Recipe for Anytime of the Week.
 Brown Pork Chops, then add Mushroom Soup For Gravy.
 [Mashed Potatoes][1] Compliment this Standard Recipe.

 ## Pork Chops with Mushroom Gravy Ingredients